regisphilibert/rp_hugo/content/post/css-layout-masonry/index.md

 {{% orange %}}Flexbox is out.{{% /orange %}}

-## With Mutli-column?
+## With Multi-column?
-*Mutli-column * seems to be the perfect tool to build a masonry.
+*Multi-column * seems to be the perfect tool to build a masonry.
 You can set the number of columns (or just their width), every element has its own height etc… You cannot for now have an item span more than 1 column (it is either 1 or all), but it is not in our requirement so we can move on to our main problem :
 The content flows in one direction only, vertically.

 Multi-column spec has not been drafted to build a grid, but columns of text much as in a newspaper.
 This is designed to contain flowing elements inside one common parent.

 You have your perfect masonry except requirement n°2 is undeniably flunked.
 That 4th cupcake is going to live below the fold, less visible than its older brothers…

 {{< figure src="/posts/columns.png" caption="Everything looks great but for the ordering of the elements.
 I can see brick 15 and 21 but not 4.
-This is not good." title="Using Mutli-column" >}}
+This is not good." title="Using Multi-column" >}}

 To counter this issue you would have to either :